dylan-lang/dylan-tool/documentation/source/index.rst

 This section shows how to

 * create a workspace
-* create a hello-world library and its test suite
+* create a hello-world application and its test suite
-* generate a registry for the compiler
+* generate a registry for the compiler to locate libraries
 * build hello-world and its test suite
 * add a new dependency to your package file